venanzio/AoC/2020/README.md

 Lazy evaluation means that we can just define the computation of each entry in terms of the others and they will compute only once when they are first called.

 A further optimization is to sort the initial list of adapter rating, so for each of them we only need to check at most the 3 following ones to find those who can connect.

+## Day 11 - Functions as Objects

+All the puzzle of Advent of Code are divided into two parts that use the same input.
+You have to solve Part 1 before you can see Part 2.
+Often Part 2 is a variation of Part 1 that changes some of the problem in a more complicated way.
+It is common to solve Part 2 by copying Part 1 and modifying it accordingly.

+However, it is more compact and elegant if we have a single generalized program that solves both parts (and potentially other variations of the same puzzle).
+This program would have some extra parameters for the parts of the puzzle that changes between Part 1 and Part 2.

+Specifically for the puzzles of Day 11 the general program repeatedly changes the status of each location: seats change from free to occupied or vice-versa according to a certain rule, until no change happens any more.
+The rule itself looks, for every location, into the eight directions: up, down, left, right, and the four diagonal directions.
+The general solution of the puzzle is unique, computed by the function *final* in Haskell, *finalOccupied* in Python.
+These functions take parameters that specify the rule and are called with different arguments for Part 1 and Part 2.
+The parameters can be simple values, for example the minimum number of neighbours that determine that an occupied seat become empty, 4 for Part 1, 5 for Part 2.
+But they can also be more complicated and have a function type.

+In Part 1 we just look at the immediate neighbour in that direction, in Part 2 we look along that direction until we see a seat, either free or occupied.
+In both cases, this can be defined as a function that takes a starting location and a direction and return the state of the end location (either a free or occupied seat, or a *NoSeat* value if it is outside the area).
+So it has the type *Area -> (Int,Int) -> (Int,Int) -> Seat*.
+We define two functions of this type: *view1* for Part 1 and *view2* for Part 2.

+Another important remark about this puzzle is the use of type synonyms.
+I'm very verbose about the typing of my Haskell functions: I always explicitly write their type.
+However, sometimes the type becomes complex and difficult to read and understand.
+Often such a complex type has an intuitive meaning and it is convenient to define a type synonyms for it.
+So I define the type synonym *View* for *Area -> (Int,Int) -> (Int,Int) -> Seat*.
+This makes the type of functions easier to read, especially when the function of type *View* is a parameter of another function.
+Similarly, I defined the type synonym *Rule* for *Seat -> Int -> Seat*, for the rule that changes the free/occupied status of a seat according to the number of neighbours.
+Although this type is simple, having a different name for it clarifies the meaning of those functions and parameters that have this type.
+We could think, as another example, to introduce a type synonym *Location* for *(Int,Int)* for the same purpose.